RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

     This parameter is the POSIX thread priority to map.

 ``priority``
-    This parameter is the pointer to an :c:type:`rtems_task_priority` object.
+    This parameter is the pointer to an :ref:`InterfaceRtemsTaskPriority` object.
 When the directive call is successful, the Classic API task priority value corresponding to the specified POSIX thread priority value will be stored in this object.

 .. rubric:: RETURN VALUES: